Thursday Apr 14th 2022, 0600-1800

 We waded through some thigh-high pools, pushed through brush, and climbed over some boulders, but made it just fine.
 The scenery was beautiful all the way.
 This was a very special canyon and we didn’t see a soul until we got to the exit point.
 There we found 2 backpackers, Pajamas and Cherry Tomato, from Fraser Colorado doing a loop hike out of Pine.
 They were as surprised to see us as we them.
 We gave them useful info on their route forward, ending their fears over reports of having to swim across the creek pools.
 Good thing, because the water was so cold.
 It was hard enough just walking through it.
 I could not bring myself to go for a dunk this day.

-After a long break to dry stuff, collect water, and eat a late lunch, we climbed steeply out of the canyon.
+After a long break to dry our shoes, collect water, and eat a late lunch, we climbed steeply out of the canyon.
 The trail went up a gully full of boulders and giant logs.
 It was chaotic and fun, lasting less than half an hour to get back to the top.
 The rest of the day was on easy forest roads and then a 4wd track through a shallow canyon.
 We stopped early when I found a nice downed log to block the wind, situated in soft pine duff.
 I wanted to try for a warmer night and was very proud of my pitch.